malthe/otto/README.rst

   wsgiref.simple_server.make_server('', 8080, app).serve_forever()

-This release is compatible with Python 2.4+.
+This release is compatible with Python 2.6+ and Python 3.2+.

 See the `documentation <http://www.ottohttp.org/docs/1.2/>`_ for this release.